rtmigo/dmk_py/README.md

 combined with 192-bit nonce randoms.

-The **ChaCha20** algorithm encrypts the record data using a private 256-bit key obtained from the scrypt and 64-bit nonce.
+The **ChaCha20** algorithm encrypts the record data using a private 256-bit key obtained from the scrypt and newly generated 64-bit nonce.

 ### Obfuscation